tursodatabase/turso-docs/home/index.md

 as CloudFlare, Netlify, and Vercel, by putting your data geographically close to the code that accesses it.

-## Recommended reading
+## Getting started

-To learn about Turso quickly, we suggest the following path through this
-documentation:

-- Understand the [concepts] behind Turso.
-- Follow a [walkthrough of the Turso CLI] to experience how it works.
+- [Install and learn to use the Turso CLI]
-- Learn how to access Turso using the [libSQL client libraries].
+- [Access Turso using the libSQL client libraries]
+- Follow along with Turso [tutorials]

 [Turso]: https://turso.tech/
 [libSQL]: https://libsql.org/
 [SQLite]: https://sqlite.org/
-[concepts]: /concepts
-[walkthrough of the Turso CLI]: /tutorials/get-started-turso-cli
+[Install and learn to use the Turso CLI]: /tutorials/get-started-turso-cli
-[libSQL client libraries]: /reference/client-access
+[Access Turso using the libSQL client libraries]: /reference/client-access
+[tutorials]: /tutorials/